redox-os/website/content/news/this-month-250831.md

 ## Programs

 - (programs) Wildan Mubarok fixed and updated Vim (9.1 version)
+- (programs) Wildan Mubarok added dynamic linking support to our SDL2 fork
+- (programs) Wildan Mubarok reduced the size of the terminfo dependency to speed up the Redox image creation and installation
 - (programs) Josh Megnauth fixed and updated SDL2_mixer to 2.8.1 version
 - (programs) Petr Hrdina fixed the libtool compilation by updating it to version 2.5.4
 - (programs) Ribbon enabled meta-packages in the x86-64 package server